 How does your work with the San Francisco Public Library overlap with the work of the San Francisco Bicycle Coalition?

 In the words of Peter Golkin, “My two favorite things in life are libraries and bicycles.
 They both move people forward without wasting anything.”
 The SF Bicycle Coalition continues to be our go-to partner for programming.
 With Family & Schools Program Manager Nancy Buffum, the library has hosted several Biking With Babies workshops in conjunction with family biking showcases with Vie Bikes and The New Wheel.
-Recently, the Bayview Public Library hosted another Community Bike Build.
+Recently, the Bayview Public Library hosted another Bike It Forward.
 It’s exciting to see the alignment of bike education, family engagement and health literacy.

 What’s your favorite moment or memory of Spoke & Word so far?